 Seven Tips for Caring for Someone With Dementia

-Category: Alzheimer's | Assisted Living | Memory Care
+Category: Assisted Living | Alzheimer's | Memory Care

 Dementia is a common medical condition affecting a person’s cognitive functions.
 Types of dementia include Alzheimer’s disease and Lewy body dementia (LBD).
 People with any type of dementia may forget who they and their loved ones are, wander, and struggle to perform routine tasks, such as getting dressed.
 As lifespans increase, the rate of dementia increases.
 As of 2020, there were more than 55 million people around the globe diagnosed with dementia.